subquery/documentation/docs/quickstart/quickstart_chains/astar-zkatana.md

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to import the correct contract definitions and update the datasource handlers.

-As we are indexing all transfers and approvals from the Wrapped ETH contract on Polygon zkEVM network, the first step is to import the contract abi definition which can be obtained from from any standard [ERC-20 contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
+As we are indexing all transfers and approvals from the GACHA contract on Astar zKatana test network, the first step is to import the contract abi definition which can be obtained from from any standard [ERC-20 contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
 Copy the entire contract ABI and save it as a file called `erc20.abi.json` in the `/abis` directory.

 **Update the `datasources` section as follows:**